|Pots & Containers

 - Reusing these boxes helps keep them out of landfill and is kinder to our environment.

-- If they start to degrade, do not use them.
+- If they start to degrade or become damaged, do not use them.

 |Terracotta, ceramic and concrete pots that usually only have one hole in the base.